101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

-It’s tempting to sit on the sofa, munching chips and candy all day.
-Although fruits and veggies are much healthier, you may not enjoy the hassle of preparing them.
+It’s tempting for both homeowners and renters to sit on the sofa, munching chips and candy all day.
+Although fruits and veggies are much healthier, many people don’t want to go through the hassle of preparing them.
 The Hurom Easy Clean Masticating Slow Juicer is a convenient way to convert fruits and vegetables to liquid form.
 The slow squeeze technology ensures the juice retains its taste.
 In addition, the control level, along with a fine and course strainer, help you regulate the amount of pulp in your juice.
-And there’s no need to scrub these strainers – cleaning merely involves rinsing them in water.
+I received a sample to review and was grateful that I didn’t have to scrub these strainers- which can be pretty tedious.
+Instead, cleaning merely involves rinsing the strainers in water.

 -